 \section{ANALYSIS METHOD}

-Our analysis is mainly based on the computation of (i) the kurtosis ($K$) or the normalized fourth-order moments of magnetic field fluctuations, (ii) the magnetic power spectral density ($PSD$), and (iii) the cross-helicity co-spectra ($\hat{\sigma_c}$).
-All the data sets were made evenly sampled by interpolating the data gaps before using for any of the computations.
+Our analysis is mainly based on the computation of (i) the magnetic power spectral density ($PSD$), (ii) the kurtosis ($K$) or the normalized fourth-order moments of magnetic field fluctuations, and (iii) the cross-helicity co-spectra ($\hat{\sigma_c}$).
+All of the data sets were made evenly sampled by interpolating the data gaps before any of the computations.

-Since all the intervals used in our study are permeated by superalfv\'enic solar wind, one can practically use Taylor's hypothesis, which means if the turbulent fluctuations are much smaller than the bulk speed, they can be considered as frozen (or slowly evolving) as the flow sweeps the probe \citep{taylor1938}.
+Since all the intervals used in our study are permeated by super-Alfv\'enic solar wind, one can practically use Taylor's hypothesis, which means if the phase speed of the fluctuations is much smaller than the flow speed of the solar wind, the fluctuations can be considered as frozen (or slowly evolving) as the flow sweeps the probe \citep{taylor1938}.
 When using single-point measurements in the form of a time series, the only accessible direction for the increments is along the bulk flow.
 This provides an equivalence between the longitudinal (along the flow) length scale $\ell$ and the corresponding time scale $\tau$ as ${\ell} = V_{sw} \tau$, where $V_{sw}$ is the mean solar wind speed.
-Therefore, we define the increments of the $i^{th}$ component (with $i=r,t,n$) of the magnetic field as $\Delta b_i(t,\tau)=b_i(t+\tau)-b_i(t)$.
-In order to capture both magnitudinal and directional fluctuations of \bb$\text{ }$, we define the $n^{th}$ order structure function as:
+Therefore, we define the increments of the $i^{th}$ component (with $i=r,t,n$ indicating the vector components in the standard RTN coordinate system) of the magnetic field as $\Delta B_i(t,\tau)=B_i(t+\tau)-B_i(t)$.
+In order to capture both magnitudinal and directional fluctuations of $\mathbf{B}$, we define the $n^{th}$ order structure function as:

 where $\langle \cdot \rangle$ represents the ensemble average \citep{bruno2003}.
 The corresponding kurtosis (K) is then calculated using the standard expression: